Brawl in a Kazakhstan oil field leaves 30 Arabs injured

 Nurlan Nogayev, the governor of Atyrau region, said during a meeting with company management that the brawl resulted from disparities in working conditions between foreign contractors and local Kazakh employees.

-According to Lebanese and Jordanian officials the injured engineers and workers are Lebanese, Jordanians and Palestinians.
+According to Lebanese and Jordanian officials, the injured engineers and workers include Lebanese, Jordanians and Palestinians.

+Lebanese Prime Minister Saad Hariri ordered Secretary General of the High Relief Committee, Maj.
+Gen. Mohammad Kheir to follow the case.

+Lebanon's Defense Minister Elias Bou Saab also called his counterpart in Kazakhstan to discuss protecting the Lebanese workers.

 Comments